 — Ted McGrath (@ted_mcgrath) July 16, 2017

-When I begin to think about creating the future any way that I want, I immediately remove my limitations.
+When I begin to think about creating the future any way I want, I immediately remove my limitations.
 All my concerns start to fall away.

-Persuasion Technique 2: Make Someone’s Number One Goal Your Primary Enrollment Technique
+2. Make Someone’s Number One Goal Your Primary Enrollment Technique

 Have you ever tried to enroll a client in your product or program?
 Clients don’t enroll in products or programs.
 They enroll in their wants and desires.
 You have to make an emotional appeal.

-I’ll give you an example of a vision: “I want to influence mankind with positive messages, stories, and tools by bringing together celebrities and experts because they are the two most influential creators on the planet: celebrities and experts.
+I’ll give you an example of a vision: “I want to influence mankind with positive messages, stories, and tools.
+I’ll do this by bringing together celebrities and experts because they are the two most influential creators on the planet.”

-Then here’s an example of a goal: “In the next 12 months, I’m going to create a group of ten A-list Celebrities who want to impact humanity with their life story, message, and life lessons.
+Then here’s an example of a goal: “In the next 12 months, I’m going to create a group of ten A-list celebrities.
+These are the ones who want to impact humanity with their life story, lessons, and message.
 Why?
-I want to have high-powered relationships that collaborate to get our visions and goals realized in the world.
+Because I want to have high-powered relationships, and through it, we can collaborate to get our visions and goals realized in the world.”

 What if an individual never gets clear on what they want?

-Well, they would never be able to choose the next step.
-You would always have to tell them what to do, and sooner or later, that’s a path to complete failure.
-If I never originate what I want, and what I do and think I want is always someone else’s origination, then the more powerful/controlling person will always control over the weaker person.
+An unassertive person who always does what someone else directs will lose control.
+The more powerful person will always control the weaker person.
 Someone isn’t weak because they don’t know what they want.
-Someone is weak if they don’t take the time to figure out what they want.
+They’re weak if they don’t take the time to figure out what they want.

-The Power Of Choice
+The Power of Choice

-The new celebrity in the world today is the client that has the opportunity to imagine, create, and act.
+The new celebrity in the world today is the client who has the opportunity to imagine, create, and act.
 What are you going to do about it?
 The future and integrity of sales depend on it.

-Persuasion Technique #4: Personal Social Credibility Trumps Income, Strategic Alliances, and Recognition
+4. Personal Social Credibility Trumps Income, Strategic Alliances, and Recognition

 I’m not talking about downplaying your greatness or your gifts.
 I hope you’re not shrinking because you feel like a giant in the company of others.
 I’m talking about sharing yourself and your experiences with others.

 Share Your Life Story

-People will pay more to a person they trust and know than to a smooth-talking person who screams from his lungs how successful he is all the time.
-Once you share yourself with another, then you can talk about the great people you are connected to, your monetary success (if that’s a part of your product), or even the things you have gotten recognition for.
+Clients will pay more for a person they trust and know rather than to a smooth talker who screams out all the time how successful he is.
+Once you share yourself with another, only then can you talk about your connections.
+This can also include your monetary success (if it’s a part of your product) or even the things you’ve gotten recognition for.

-Persuasion Technique #5: Be Transparent With Price
+5. Be Transparent with Price

 Then I do give my clients special pricing.
 What makes it special is it’s less than the true value of the program.
 What makes the bonuses special is they are free.
 They get the bonuses for free when they enroll.
-This really works for me because I can stand behind my offer powerfully and feel very transparent with my client.
+This works for me because I can stand by my offer and feel very transparent with my client.